 Reporting of Side Effects

-If case of any side effects, talk to your doctor or pharmacist or write to firstname.lastname@example.org.
-You can also report side effects directly via the National Pharmacovigilance Programme of India by calling on 1800 180 3024 or you can report to Cipla Ltd on 1800 267 7779.
+If you experience any side effects, talk to your doctor or pharmacist or write to firstname.lastname@example.org.
+You can also report side effects directly via the National Pharmacovigilance Programme of India by calling on 1800 180 3024 or you can report to Cipla Ltd. on 1800 267 7779.
 By reporting side effects, you can help provide more information on the safety of this product.

 Mechanism of Action